 Proprioception: It is our perception and awareness of our movements and body position.
 These help your child understand their body position in relation to its space and other body limbs, making it easier for them to be less clumsy and have more control and coordination.

 Muscle coordination: It is the ability to select the correct muscle, at the right time, and with the proper intensity.
 Specifically for jumping, your child also needs coordination to make the same movement with both legs and feet.

 Motor planning: It is the ability to plan and carry out motor actions in the optimal sequence from beginning to end.

-It is also very important to remember that every child is different and learns at his own pace.
+It is also very important to remember that every child is different and learns at their own pace.
 The milestones described here are a guide to your child’s development, but it doesn’t mean that they will happen exactly like described.
-Keep encouraging your toddler to explore and work on his skills as much as you can!
+Keep encouraging your toddler to explore and work on their skills as much as you can!

 If you are looking for activities to encourage jumping skills visit “Activities to encourage jumping skills“, and if you’d like to stimulate the essential skills mentioned in this article, be sure to check out “Becoming a jumping master“.